Roselyn-Koech/flyrank-ml-internship/work/capstone_report.md

 ### Recommended Operating Rule

-**Random Forest ranking → highest priority queue → contextual page review → human action decision → monitoring**
+**Random Forest ranking → Highest priority queue → Contextual page review → Human action decision → Monitoring**

 The notebook supports the ranking component and its evaluation.
 Individual page level actions should only be made after inspecting the relevant page evidence.

----

 ## 9. What the Results Do and Do Not Show